prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-Whether Norris was thinking of the rabbit drive as profit-protection is unclear, but it certainly sets up the final scene of capitalism dominating by organizing, its final target the abortive mass movement against the railroad.
+Whether Norris was thinking of the rabbit drive as profit-protection is unclear, but it certainly sets up the final scene of capitalism dominating by organizing, its final target the abortive mass movement that has mobilized against the railroad.
 In the first example, a sustainability-minded farmer organized sheep for the purpose of revitalizing the soil, and in the second, farmer-capitalists organized jackrabbits for the purpose of protecting